wpmetabox/docsv2/docs/extensions/meta-box-geolocation.md

 // Restrict the result in Australia only
 'geo' => [
     'api_key' => 'YOUR API KEY',
+    // highlight-start
     'componentRestrictions' => [
         'country' => 'au'
     ],
+    // highlight-end
 ],

 // Return only business results
 'geo' => [
     'api_key' => 'YOUR API KEY',
+    // highlight-next-line
     'types' => ['establishment'],
 ],

 // Return only cities and business results
 'geo' => [
     'api_key' => 'YOUR API KEY',
+    // highlight-next-line
     'types' => ['(cities)', 'establishment'],
 ],
 ```

 ### Address field

-The address field is used to retrieve the suggestions from geolocation API.
-To add an address field, add a text field **with ID starts with `address`** (like `address` or `address_something`)...
+The address field is used to retrieve the suggestions from the Geolocation API.
+To add an address field, add a text field **with an ID that starts with `address`** (like `address` or `address_something`)...

 ### Other fields

 When you select an address from autocomplete list, the geolocation API will return a list of address components.
-To make the field retrieve the data, **set the field's ID same as one of address component**.
+To make the field retrieve the data, **set the field's ID the same as one of the address components**.

-For example, you create a text field with ID `city`, when you select an address, the city of the address will be filled into this text field.
+For example, if you create a text field with ID `locality`, when you select an address, the city of the address will be filled into this text field.

 Here is the list of components for **Google Maps**: